 Since 2001, Shanghai has held Shanghai Fashion Week each April and October.

-In 2004, the Shanghai maglev train, the world's first commercial high-speed maglev, began operations with a maximum speed of 430 km/h.
+In 2004, the Shanghai maglev train, the first and fastest commercial high-speed maglev globally, opened with a maximum operation speed of 430 km/h.

-Since 2004, Shanghai has hosted the Chinese Grand Prix, a round of the Formula One World Championship.
+Since 2004, Shanghai has hosted the Chinese Grand Prix, a round of the Formula One World Championship, at the Shanghai International Circuit.

-Yangshan Port was built in 2005 because the river was unsuitable for docking large container ships, and is connected to the mainland by the Donghai Bridge.
+In 2005, Yangshan Port was built because the river was unsuitable for docking large container ships.
+It is connected with the mainland through the Donghai Bridge.

-In 2009, 15-year-old students from Shanghai achieved the top ranking in every subject, including math, reading, and science, in the Program for International Student Assessment (PISA).
+In 2009, 15-year-old students from Shanghai ranked first in every subject (math, reading, and science) in the Program for International Student Assessment.

-In 2009, the trading volume of six key commodities on the Shanghai Futures Exchange all ranked first globally.
+In 2009, the trading volume of six key commodities—including rubber, copper, and zinc—on the Shanghai Futures Exchange all ranked first globally.

 In February 2010, Shanghai was recognized by UNESCO as a "City of Design".

-According to the 2010 census of China, there were an estimated 85,000 Muslims in Shanghai.
+According to the 2010 census of China, there are an estimated 85,000 Muslims in Shanghai.

 In 2010, the Port of Shanghai became the world's busiest container port.